Life on the Water for Everyone

 Community Event Sponsorships

 We sponsor community events across the globe.
 From races and festivals to demos and clinics, we try our best to help support community leaders who promote and take steps to actively grow water sports in their respective communities.

 As a company and as industry leaders, we recognize that we have a responsibility to conserve our watersheds for all to enjoy.
 Every year we take 1% of our direct retail sales and donate it to various watershed conservation organizations across North America.
 Our livelihood depends on having clean and navigable waterways to explore and experience.

 The amount of single use plastic and waste in the retail industry is staggering.
 At Level Six, we continually strive to find ways to minimize our use of single use plastic packaging.
 Where possible we use 100% recycled cardboard, starch based compostable bags for individually wrapped

-In 2020 we plan to assess our carbon footprint and look into working towards becoming a carbon neutral business in the future.
+We plan to assess our carbon footprint and look into working towards becoming a carbon neutral business in the future.
 We would do this by using a company like treecanada.ca to calculate and offset our footprint by the planting of native trees in Canada

 Manufacturing Code of Conduct

 Level Six uses the ETI (Ethical Trading Initiatives) as our framework for our product sustainability standards.
 We do our best to follow this model across all our supply chains and will continue to work with factories that follow good labour practices.
 This is one part of our commitment to the overall well being of the environment and our sustainability initiatives.